 Powdered milk will last forever although it is quite sensitive to humidity, so if you live in a humid environment make sure to store it in plastic containers.
 Once you open up the powdered milk container it will spoil in a matter of months as it comes into contact with oxygen.
 In this case, you can use oxygen absorbers just make sure not to accidentally eat the oxygen absorbers.

 19. Dried lentils

 Dried lentils will last forever if stored correctly, how humid the environment is will actually determine its shelf life.
 In humid environments, the dried lentils will go bad sooner or later.
-If you want to store dried lentils for long periods of time than you have to use airtight plastic containers.
+If you want to store dried lentils for long periods of time then you have to use airtight plastic containers.